PrismarineJS/mineflayer/doc/api.md

  * clientToken : generated if a password is given
  * accessToken : generated if a password is given
  * keepAlive : send keep alive packets : default to true
+ * checkTimeoutInterval : default to `10*1000` (10s), check if keepalive received at that period, disconnect otherwise.
  * [chat](bot.settings.chat)
  * [colorsEnabled](bot.settings.colorsEnabled)
  * [viewDistance](bot.settings.viewDistance)